Time Warner shares drop on report DOJ may sue to block AT&T deal

 Time Warner stock fell 5% Thursday morning on the news that the U.S. government may sue to block AT&T's acquisition of the media company.

-AT&T had no immediate comment on the news, which was reported by Dow Jones.
-The Department of Justice did not immediately respond to a request for comment.

-The Dow Jones story also noted that the Justice Department and AT&T are "discussing possible settlement terms that would lead to the deal winning government approval with conditions attached."
+Dow Jones, which reported the news, also noted that the Justice Department and AT&T are "discussing possible settlement terms that would lead to the deal winning government approval with conditions attached."

 These arrangements, known as consent decrees, are common for mergers.